-Disruptive technologies have already driven the automobility experience way beyond cup-holders, heated seats, and electric windows; but where is the sector heading next?
+Disruptive technologies have already driven the automobility experience way beyond cup-holders, heated seats and electric windows.
+The big question is, where is the sector heading next?
 What does the future hold for the automotive industry?

-What we’re interested in depends on who we are, what we’re doing, and what’s happening around us.
-In the future, vehicles will have access to this information.
+What we’re interested in depends on who we are, what we’re doing and what’s happening around us.
+The vehicles of the future will have access to all this information.

-The challenge for brands will be to provide tailor-made experiences that adapt to individual needs.
-To fully address this complexity, OEMs will need to design machines capable of understanding the nuances of human interaction: emotions, biometric data, personality, tone, desire, and motivation.
+The challenge for car manufacturers will be to provide tailor-made experiences that adapt to individual needs.
+To fully address this complexity, OEMs will need to design machines capable of understanding the nuances of human interaction: emotions, biometric data, personality, tone, desire and motivation.

 Highlighting the day’s events, the vehicle provides an overview of key information, including a personal news summary.
 It even suggests taking sunglasses to today’s beach picnic.

-Sensitive to mood and biometric data, and aware of the user’s busy schedule, the vehicle suggests that now would be a good time to rest.
+Sensitive to mood and biometric data, and aware of your busy schedule, the vehicle suggests when would be a good time to rest.
 The interior adjusts to optimize sleeping conditions.

 Get the right car